The Evanston History Center lives at the Dawes House.

 Each year, the Evanston History Center welcomes 4,500 visitors to the National historic Landmark Charles Gates Dawes House to learn about Dawes and Evanston’s history, tour the house, and research families and homes.

 We offer lively docent-led walking tours of Evanston neighborhoods, downtown, and the lakefront.
 The tours provide fun and fascinating insights into the history of Evanston, its architecture, and the cultural landscape.

-Lectures, like the Under the Buffalo series, reach a broad audience interested in history, art, and culture.
-Topics range widely—from green architecture and the underground railroad to Vivian Maier, woman’s suffrage, and sustainable farming.
+Our lecture series reaches a broad audience interested in history, art, and culture.
+Topics range widely—from green architecture and the underground railroad to Vivian Maier, women’s suffrage, and sustainable farming.

 Friends and neighbors explore neighborhoods during the Annual Mothers Day Walk, cool off at the annual ice cream social in July, and celebrate the holidays at the winter open house.